telerik/report-server-docs/categories-management.md

 Next to the category name in the grid you can see the number of the reports in that category.
 This number include reports that are still not published.
 >Categories which contain reports cannot be deleted.

+You can search for categories by their name.
+For more information on the search see [Search]({%slug search%}).